erobertsdev/rrobertsphoto/README.md

 # rrobertsphoto

-A photo gallery project I used to understand asynchronous Javascript and axios.
+A photo gallery project I used to understand asynchronous Javascript and Axios.
 Utilizes the Flickr API.